bimbraw/cpp_loops/README.md

 Exercise 12.
 Modify the program from the last three exercises in order to prevent situations where:
              - values of x or y coordinates aren't in the interval <1;3>
              - the inputted cell already has a 'X' or 'O' sign on it

+Exercise 13.
+Write a program that asks the user to input an integer number.
+Then the program calculates the sum of all even numbers up to the number that the user inputted.
+Use continue instruction to leave all odd numbers.

+Exercise 14.
+Write a program that shows the user current sum of numbers (starting with 0).
+Then it asks if the user wants to add next number (raising by 1 in an infinite loop).
+If the user inputs Y or y it adds the said number.
+If the user inputs N or n the number is skipped and gets incremented by 1 (continue).
+If the user inputs anything else then Y/y or N/n the loop closes (break).